Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Conclusions and Limitations

-This work was supported by Grants of NSFC 62302246 \& 62250062, ZJNSFC LQ23F010008, Ningbo 2023Z237 \& 2024Z284 \& 2024Z289 \& 2023CX050011 \& 2025Z038, the Smart Grid National Science and Technology Major Project (2024ZD0801200), the Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), the Fundamental Research Funds for the Central Universities.
-Additional support was provided by the High Performance Computing Center at Eastern Institute of Technology, Ningbo, and Ningbo Institute of Digital Twin.
+\paragraph{Acknowledgements.} This work was supported by Grants of NSFC 62302246 \& 62250062, ZJNSFC LQ23F010008, Ningbo 2023Z237 \& 2024Z284 \& 2024Z289 \& 2023CX050011 \& 2025Z038 \& 2025Z059, the Smart Grid National Science and Technology Major Project (2024ZD0801200), the Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), and the Fundamental Research Funds for the Central Universities.
+Additional support was provided High Performance Computing Center at Eastern Institute of Technology, Ningbo, and Ningbo Institute of Digital Twin.
 We thank Haoyu Zhen and Kwanyoung Park for helpful discussions.

 {

 }

 \maketitlesupplementary